Skip to main content

 4. If needed, respond to any prompts to install and configure dependencies like Docker or Podman.

 The entire setup process can take a few minutes.
-Once the environment is ready, the OpenRAG Terminal User Interface (TUI) starts.
+Once the environment is ready, the OpenRAG terminal session starts.

-Invoking OpenRAG with uvx openrag creates a cached, ephemeral environment for the TUI in your local uv cache.
+Invoking OpenRAG with uvx openrag creates a cached, ephemeral environment for the terminal session in your local uv cache.
 Your OpenRAG configuration files and data are stored in ~/.openrag, which is separate from the uv cache.
 Clearing the uv cache doesn't remove your entire OpenRAG installation; it only clears uv dependencies.
-After clearing the cache, you can re-invoke OpenRAG (uvx openrag) to restart the TUI with your preserved configuration and data.
+After clearing the cache, you can re-invoke OpenRAG (uvx openrag) to restart the terminal session with your preserved configuration and data.

 If you encounter errors during installation, see Troubleshoot OpenRAG.

-When you install OpenRAG with uvx, you manage the OpenRAG services with the TUI.
-The TUI guides you through the initial configuration process before you start the OpenRAG services.
+When you install OpenRAG with uvx, you manage the OpenRAG services in an OpenRAG terminal session.
+The terminal session guides you through the initial configuration process before you start the OpenRAG services.

 Your configuration values are stored in an OpenRAG .env file that is created automatically at ~/.openrag/tui.
-If OpenRAG detects an existing .env file in this directory, then the TUI can populate those values automatically during setup and onboarding.
+If OpenRAG detects an existing .env file in this directory, then OpenRAG can populate those values automatically during setup and onboarding.

 Container definitions are stored in the docker-compose files in the same directory as the OpenRAG .env file.

-2. Enter administrator passwords for the OpenRAG OpenSearch and Langflow services.
+1. Enter an administrator password for the OpenSearch service.

 There is no material difference between providing these values now or during the application onboarding process.
 If you provide a credential now, it can be populated automatically during the application onboarding process if you enable the Use environment API key option.